Azure Storage libraries for Java

 Known issues

 Older versions of the Azure Storage SDK for Java (v12) have one or more known critical issues, which are detailed below.
 These issues may impact the writing or reading of data from your Azure Storage account.
+Each known issue includes a description, the impacted versions, the minimum safe version, and the recommended action to take.
 If you are using an older version of a client library, we recommend that you update to the latest version.

 If you have questions or need additional help, please create a support ticket using the following options: